 The August 1913 TSN published a photo of Bill and described him as a prototype of a new breed of catcher.
 "The time has gone by when the ideal catcher was considered a mountain of beef and bone....The catcher now is more than a mere backstop, inserted to break the impact of pitched balls against the grand stand planks.
 Bill Killifer of the Phillies is an illustration.
 The St. Louis Browns disposed of him because he was considered too light for catching, but now he is doing the bulk of the work for the Phillies....The old iron man has given way to the more delicate structure of steel and Killifer is one of that sort, built on graceful lines, but able to give and take with the best of them."

 A new statistic tracking base stealers thrown out by catchers surfaced in December 1913.
 The results showed Bill Killefer leading the National League by throwing out 130 base stealers.
 Bill's manager, Red Dooin, said, "Everything considered, Killefer is the best catcher in the country.
 He can throw, hit, run the bases and receive and he has a great head.
 Jimmy Archer, whom many pick as the leader of the class, is behind Bill as a receiver, for he squats in one spot, while my youngster shifts his feet, goes in the air after a ball and in general is as agile as a cat."
-Bill finished the campaign with a .244 average, a .988 fielding average, and league-leading 117 throwing rating.
+Bill finished the 1913 campaign with a .244 average, and a .988 fielding average.

 On January 10, 1914, newspaper headlines loudly informed the sporting public that Bill Killefer and three others had signed contracts with the Chicago Whales of the Federal League, a six-team "outlaw" circuit that had operated in 1913 with enough success that President James A. Gilmore wanted to continue the enterprise.
 Whales owner Charles Weeghman enticed Bill with a contract offer of $17,500 for three years, a figure that dwarfed his previous year's pay of $3,200.
 On January 18, Killefer denied signing a contract with the Feds, leading Weeghman to tell the press that not only had Bill signed, but had also accepted $500.